ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/setup_environment.rst

 * ``podman`` or ``docker``
 * ``python3``

-If you use the DNF package manager, install them as follows:
+If you use the DNF package manager, install these prerequisites as follows:

 .. code-block:: bash